Moonmoon838/QuizHub/README.md

-# QuizApp
+# QuizHub

-### QuizApp is a simple software system for managing multiple-choice questions (MCQ) and conducting quizzes.
+### QuizHub is a simple software system for managing multiple-choice questions (MCQ) and conducting quizzes.
 It allows the admin to add and save questions to a question bank and enables students to participate in quizzes from the available question bank.

 ## Features
 #### Admin Panel